 SAC programs and course offerings may vary each academic term.

 SAC offers semester programs in Australia, Denmark, England, France, Italy, Japan, and Spain.
 The Year-in-Japan program is offered only for a full academic year.
 Students enrolled in these programs must register for a minimum of 12 credit hours each term.
 All programs offer several content courses that are taught in English.
 Each fall term, the Japan and China Executive MBA Internships are offered under the aegis of the Study Abroad Center.

 SAC summer programs require enrollment in a minimum of 6 credit hours.
-Course offerings include, but are not limited to, archaeology field schools (Rapa Nui), architecture and design social sciences, international business (Copenhagen), dance and gender studies (Buenos Aires), humanities/social sciences (Paris), business economics (various locations in Asia), environmental science (Tahiti), European art and architecture (various locations in Western and Eastern Europe), French (Annecy and Angers), German humanities and political science (Berlin), Italian (Florence), Japanese (Kobe), Mandarin (Hainan), Russian (Vladivostok), social sciences (Summer at Sea in the South Pacific), and Spanish (Mendoza).
+Course offerings include, but are not limited to, archaeology field schools (Rapa Nui), architecture and design social sciences, International Business (Copenhagen), humanities/social sciences (Paris), business economics (various locations in Asia), Environmental science (Tahiti), European art and architecture (various locations in Western and Eastern Europe), French (Annecy and Angers), German and Political Science (Berlin), Italian (Florence), Japanese (Kobe), Mandarin (Hainan), Russian (Vladivostok), social sciences (Summer at Sea in the South Pacific), and Spanish (Mendoza).

 Self-Designed Study Abroad Programs